-ASTR 103-Introductory Astronomy 4 hours.
-This course is a general survey of astronomy including our solar system, the nature of stars, the structure of galaxies, and cosmology, including the nature of Dark Matter and Dark Energy.
-(F2) (F-II)
+ASTR 103 - Introductory Astronomy 4 hours.
+This course is a general survey of astronomy including our solar system. the nature of stars, the structure of galaxies, and cosmology, including the nature of Dark Matter and Dark Energy.
+Course Attribute(s): CLAS: (F-II) Scientifc Knowldg, CLAS: (F2) Nat Sci-no Lab, CoB: Natural Science

-ASTR 107-Elementary Astronomy Lab 2 hours.
+ASTR 107 - Elementary Astronomy Lab 2 hours.
 Observation, supplemented by discussion of topics such as types of telescopes and auxiliary equipment, use of the Observatory, celestial coordinates and the use of reference materials, astronomical photography.
-(F1) (F-I)